-Below are cowboy cuffs (also called sometimes called "wrist cuffs") and related items for sale on eBay.
+Below are cowboy cuffs (also sometimes called "wrist cuffs") and related items for sale.
 Cowboy cuffs are worn to protect the wrist, forearm, and shirtsleeve from injury or damage caused by ropes, branding irons, brush, wire fencing, and other hazards.

 Cowboy cuffs are also worn by re-enactors and cowboy shooters.
 Please scroll down for a brief article on cowboy cuffs.